ReijoJaakkola/ATP-for-elementary-set-theory/README.md

  The goal for ATPEST is to be able to prove first-order statements about sets.
 The prover is not complete, since it uses essentially a version of sequent calculus without contraction rule.
 This means that each assumption of the form QxD, where Q is a quantifier and D is a formula of set-theory, can be used only once.
-The following formula is an example of a statement which this prover can't prove is given below.
+The following formula is an example of a statement which this prover can't prove.
  ```
  AzEx[(x € z) -> Ay(y € z)]
  ```